When cold and flu season strikes, cook up a batch of our Chicken Noodle Soup!

 - 4 quarts cold water

-- 2 chicken feet, or 4 chicken wings or 1 turkey wing
+- 2 chicken feet, or one turkey neck or 4 chicken wings or 1 turkey wing

 - 1 clove of garlic peeled and bruised

 - 1 onion peeled and cut in half